PaloAltoNetworks/aws-transit-vpc/documentation/deployment-doc.md

 This stack creates the subscriber VPC.

-For the Transit account CFT, clone the “palo-alto-scripts” repo from AWS Code Commit.
-Under the “cfts”, use the "subscriberVpcCFT.json" CFT to launch the Subscriber VPC stack.
+Clone the “palo-alto-scripts” repo from AWS Code Commit.
+Under the “cfts”, use the "subscriberVpcCft.json" CFT to launch the Subscriber VPC stack.

-Steps to launch the "subscriberVpcCFT" stack:
+Steps to launch the "subscriberVpcCft" stack:

 1. Navigate to AWS CloudFormation on the Subscriber AWS account.